eth-brownie/brownie/docs/network-management.rst

     * ``accounts``: The number of funded, unlocked accounts.
 Default 10.
     * ``mnemonic``: A mnemonic to use when generating local accounts.
     * ``evm_version``: The EVM ruleset to use.
 Default is the most recent available.
-    * ``fork``: If given, the local client will fork from another currently running Ethereum client at a given block.
-Input should be the HTTP location and port of the other client, e.g. ``http://localhost:8545`` or optionally provide a block number ``http://localhost:8545@1599200``.
+    * ``fork``: If given, the local client will fork from another currently running Ethereum client.
+The value may be an HTTP location and port of the other client, e.g. ``http://localhost:8545``, or the ID of a production network, e.g. ``mainnet``.
+See :ref:`Using a Forked Development Network <network-management-fork>`.

 .. note::